canonical/microceph/docs/reference/commands/disk.rst

 For block devices, add a space separated list of absolute paths, e.g.
 "/dev/sda /dev/sdb ...".
 You may also specify WAL and DB devices referred to by absolute paths.
-However when specifying WAL and DB devices you may only add a single OSD block device at a time though.
+However when specifying WAL and DB devices you may only add a single OSD block device at a time.

 The specification for loop files is of the form loop,<size>,<nr>